| |

 HOW TO STORE INVERT SUGAR SYRUP

-Invert syrup thickens as it cools and even more once refrigerated.
-As a matter of fact don’t be surprised to find it solid hard when you take it out of the fridge.
-When I first took it out of the fridge I could barely make a dent in it with a spoon.
-Solution?
-You can either let it sit at room temperature until it softens or I actually microwaved it in 10 second intervals until it was somewhat pourable.
+• Invert syrup thickens as it cools and even more once refrigerated.
+As a matter of fact, don’t be surprised to find it solid when you take it out of the fridge.
+When I first took it out of the fridge, I could barely make a dent in it with a spoon.

 USING INVERT SUGAR SYRUP IN RECIPES

 Invert sugar syrup is 1.3 times (30%) sweeter than regular sugar.
-And in recipes using regular sugar you can only substitute portion of sugar for invert sugar syrup.
+In recipes that use regular sugar, you can only substitute a portion of the sugar with invert sugar syrup.

 • 10-20% in cookie recipes, pastries with butter